DISCLAIMER:

 for her and Chakotay?

 But how could that be?
-Years later, when she had first cajoled the
+Years later, when she'd first cajoled the

 command of the Zoroaster out of Starfleet, Chakotay and Seven had moved